VTrencsenyi/cryptopredict/README.md

 # cryptopredict

-The aim of this project is for me to gain some practical experience with ML techniques while researching and working on another topic I am interested in - and perhaps to generate accurate predictions leading to $$$$.
+The aim of this project is to experiment with ML techniques while researching and working on another topic I am interested in - and perhaps to generate accurate predictions leading to $$$$.

 Implementation